Who doesn’t love a throwdown? Some friendly competition?

 But wait!!
 I need to compare this to some alternative.

-#2: As a “safety benchmark,” I stuck another $2,000 into an EverBank Money Market account.
+I stuck another $2,000 into a high-yield savings account.

 Let me end with a few disclaimers:

-#1: There ain’t nothin’ scientific about this.
+#1: This is NOT scientific.
+It’s just for laughs.
 It’s an experiment.
 A quest for victory.
 A game (of thrones.)
 It’s not intended to “prove” anything.
 Don’t draw any conclusions from the results.
-This is just for laughs.

 #2: Stick with index funds for the vast majority of your portfolio.
 Invest in stocks with your “fun money” – that extra 10 percent you’ll use to take some risks.